ari-json/n8n-node-mcp-server/README.md

 ```

 **Important**:
-- Replace `/absolute/path/to/n8n-node-mcp-server` with the actual path to your installation
 - Replace `ghp_your_token_here` with your actual GitHub token
 - Keep your token secure and never commit it to version control